 - Satisfy all of the following residency requirements:

 - Minimum units: At least 18 units of humanities and social sciences courses must be completed with passing grades.
-Humanities and social sciences courses, other than transfer courses, may be taken for pass/fail credit.
+Humanities and social sciences courses (other than transfer courses) may be taken for pass/fail credit.

-- Breadth: At least 6 units of the 18 must be in the humanities and at least 6 units must be in the social sciences.
+- Breadth: At least 6 units of the 18 must be in the humanities, and at least 6 units must be in the social sciences.

 Engineering Topics/Design Component

 Engineering design is the process of devising a system, component or process to meet desired needs.
-It is a decision-making process (often iterative), in which the basic science and mathematics and engineering sciences are applied to convert resources optimally to meet a stated objective.
+It is a decision-making process (often iterative) in which basic sciences, mathematics and engineering sciences are applied to convert resources optimally to meet a stated objective.
 Among the fundamental elements of the design process are the establishment of objectives and criteria, synthesis, analysis, construction, testing and evaluation.
 The engineering design component of a curriculum must include most of the following features: development of student creativity, use of open-ended problems, development and use of modern design theory and methodology, formulation of design problem statements and specifications, consideration of alternative solutions, feasibility considerations, production processes, concurrent engineering design and detailed system descriptions.
 Further, it is essential to include a variety of realistic constraints, such as economic factors, safety, reliability, aesthetics, ethics and social impact.